Staff Writers “Pullbox Bullpen”

 Parents often think their children will grow out of role-playing games, superheroes, video games, and science fiction/fantasy novels.
 Greg never did.
-His love of all things geek/nerd is what forged his friendship with Eric and led them to co-found ThePullbox.
+His love of all things geek/nerd is what forged his friendship with Eric.
 As part of the initial two-man team, Greg wrote comic reviews, covered conventions, posted entertainment news, and reviewed TV shows and movies.
 Ten years laters, ThePullbox has become a recognizable name as a friend to the independent and small press creators, and Greg is still looking for the next best indie comic.

 What can be said about Paul that hasn’t been said?
 Well, he’s not a fan of the “introduce yourself” bio page, but he is a team player who actually kinda likes talking about himself in the third person.
 Paul has been reading comics of all kinds since he was old enough to do so without drooling all over the pages (a thing he still occasionally lapses in).
 He’s been through all of the mainstream, has had a few favorites, but since signing on with thePullbox & crew has developed a huge appreciation for the smaller press indie titles around which thePullbox is centered.
 Don’t bother asking about a “Top 10” because it’s never going to be the same list twice.
 Past classics?
 Paul used to have a stack of Gold Key comics with titles like Turok Dinosaur Hunter and Magnus: Robot Fighter (yeah, he’s that old).
 Writing for thePullbox has been a blast, and has served as a great outlet for Paul’s incessant need to talk about the comics he really likes (a thing for which Paul’s wife owes Eric and Greg an eternal debt of gratitude).
 It’s also translated into a credited gig as a part time editor on the titles Woodland Creatures, by Cristina Roswell & Identity Stunt by Joe Khachadourian.